dmbarbour/wikilon/docs/AwelonLang.md

 To model a system of variables in a purely functional system naively involves representing variable references as natural numbers, and variable state with a hashmap.
 Unfortunately, this naive approach swiftly encounters a performance problem: we cannot garbage-collect the variable state.

 To solve this, it is feasible to support [ephemeron tables](https://en.wikipedia.org/wiki/Ephemeron) as an accelerated object with specialized type safety properties.
-Ephemeron tables should be value objects that accept requests to allocate, read, write, and perhaps compare opaque 'variables'.
-For more declarative styles, we might allocate associative variables 'between' other variables.
+Ephemeron tables would be value objects that accept requests to allocate, read, write, and compare opaque 'variables'.
+Further, we must constrain variable references for use with the tables in which they were allocated (or future versions thereof).
+This is vaguely similar to substructural or uniqueness typing, but I'm uncertain how to formalize it.

-However, variables references remain tied to the table in which they were initially allocated, or future versions via further allocations, writes, or copying.
-Attempting to use a variable reference with a different table should result in a type error (preferably static).
-Under this access restriction, it becomes safe to garbage-collect an entry in the table if all references to it are dropped.

-*Aside:* Ephemeron tables should also support efficient mutations, e.g. leveraging linearity where feasible.
-Linear ephemeron tables would allow Awelon to perform well for imperative or OOP models and simulations, while conveniently retaining a purely functional semantics.

-## Pattern Matching

-Awelon does not have built-in support for pattern matching.
-However, it is feasible to model first-class patterns - and [parser combinators](https://en.wikipedia.org/wiki/Parser_combinator) in general - as simple compositions of first-class functions of type `source → (error + success)`.
-The error value could carry information about a partial match to improve efficiency of further efforts.

-First-class patterns are expressive and extensible.
-The challenge is to develop some convenient and efficient projections that correspond to decomposing lists or records, handling variants, and support for pattern guards and active patterns.
-The weakness of first-class patterns is that we won't have much compiler optimization for pattern matching - we could only rely on partial evaluation or acceleration.

-*TODO:* Concrete examples, as they're developed.
+Between opaque structure and reference constraints, we can garbage collect variable state associated with references which have been dropped.
+Further, linear ephemeron tables could also support in-place mutation, like arrays.
+Between these properties, ephemeron tables could easily support single-threaded imperative algorithms or OOP.

 ## Command Sequences

 A purely functional language can model interactive programs as functions that return either a command-continuation pair or a final result.
 The caller can interpret commands and provide results to the continuation, which is represents another interactive program.
 This creates an interaction loop.
-For interaction with the real-world, a runtime system can interpret a well defined API of commands.
+For interaction with the real-world, a runtime system will interpret a command model as an API.

 Command sequences are a lightweight projection to hide use of continuations and support imperative expression and procedural abstractions for interactive programs.
 A suitable projection is simple:

         X ; Y ; Z == [X] [Y;Z] cseq == X [Y [Z] cseq] cseq

 Here, `cseq` must be the last operation within a subprogram for the projection to apply.
 We can understand `;` as a unary prefix operator (`; Y == [Y] cseq`), because `X` is untouched.
 For data plumbing between commands, I assume this projection is applied above *Named Local Variables*.
-Thus, variables
+Thus, variables defined in `X` are visible to `Y` or `Z`.

-For procedural abstractions (including conditionals and loops), we assume any command `X` may transparently evaluate to a command sequence `X1 ; X2`.
+For procedural abstractions (including conditionals and loops), we must assume any command `X` may evaluate to a command sequence `X1 ; X2`.
 This requires *associativity*.
 That is, `X1 [X2] cseq [Y] cseq` must have the same observable behavior as `X1 [X2 [Y] cseq] cseq`.
-Further, the command sequence that merely returns its input should be an identity element, allowing abstraction of no-op behaviors.
-That is, `return;Y` and `Y;return` and `Y` should also share the same observable behavior.
+Further, we benefit from an *identity* element `return` such that `return;X` or `X;return` have the same observable behavior as `X`.
+This allows pure computations to be flexibly included in command sequences.

 Performance is a critical concern.
 In context of procedural abstractions, it is not unusual to construct deep procedural "call stacks".
 For example, if `Z` calls `Y` calls `X` then our call stack might include `[X2] cseq [Y2] cseq [Z2] cseq`.
 A direct composition of continuations can reconstruct the call stack, such as `[X2 [Y2] cseq [Z2] cseq]`.
 However, this touches `[Z2]` for every operation in `X`, resulting in a cost per operation that is linear in call stack depth.
 This is very bad!
 Instead, we want constant-time overheads for continuation management.
 Thus, we should construct a continuation `[X2 [Y2 [Z2] cseq] cseq]`.
 Achieving this requires an intermediate representation.
+Further, for partial evaluation it's convenient if we can locally collapse `return;` sequences.

 A minimum viable implementation: